rheiland/xml2jupyter/paper/paper.md

 Xml2jupyter has been tested using the PhysiCell [@PhysiCell:2018] simulation software and will be used by students for classroom and research projects.

+A PhysiCell configuration file defines model-specific user parameters in XML.
+Each parameter element consists of its name with attributes defining its data *type* and any *units* associated with it, along with the parameter's default value.
+The attributes will determine the appearance and behavior of the Jupyter widget.
+For numeric widgets (the most common type), xml2jupyter will calculate a delta step size as a function of the default value.

+To illustrate, we share a portion of the *user_parameters* section from the XML configuration file for the *biorobots* sample project (included with PhysiCell):

 ```xml
 <user_parameters>
   <random_seed type="int" units="dimensionless">0</random_seed>